Switzerland

 - On October 25, 2023, Switzerland’s Federal Department of Foreign Affairs (FDFA) announced the suspension of funds to 11 NGOs (6 Palestinian and 5 Israeli) pending “an in-depth analysis of the compliance of these organizations’ communications with the FDFA’s Code of Conduct and anti-discrimination clause, to which external partners are subject.”

-- On November 22, 2023, the Swiss government announced that it ended collaboration for three NGOs – the Palestinian Center for Human Rights (PCHR), Palestinian NGO Network (PNGO), and Al-Shabaka.
+- On November 22, 2023, the Swiss government announced that it ended collaboration with two NGOs – Palestinian Center for Human Rights (PCHR) and Palestinian NGO Network (PNGO) – with their contracts being terminated at the end of 2024.
 According to the FDFA, “the NGOs’ potential apology for violence,… contravenes the non-discrimination clauses of the code of conduct.”

 Direct Funding